Series 1: Letters received & papers filed with them (1822 - 1827)

 Language used in these letters reflects the creator’s attitude or that of the period in which they were written and is now considered inappropriate or offensive.

-This series contains letters on interactions between settlers, officials, and Aboriginal people.
-In October 1830, Captain Patrick Logan was killed exploring the upper Brisbane River; his duties passed to Captain James Clunie.
-The correspondence also reports Aboriginal attacks on runaway convicts and a fishing crew, and rewards given to Aboriginal men Ned Newton, Kangaroo Jack, and Corroborrie for assisting in convict apprehension.
+This series contains letters on settler - Aboriginal interactions, Captain Patrick Logan’s death (Oct 1830) and succession by Captain James Clunie, Aboriginal attacks on convicts and a fishing crew, and rewards to Ned Newton, Kangaroo Jack, and Corroborrie for convict assistance.

 European Exploration